data-gymnasia/courses/content/programming-in-julia/content.md

 ---
 > id: step-line-type-solution

-*Solution*.
-Since we only need to store non-vertical lines, we can represent every line via its slope and intercept.
+*Solution.* Since we only need to store non-vertical lines, we can represent every line via its slope and intercept.
 We can specify that these data types should be `{jl} Float64`s if we want:

     pre(julia-executable)
       | struct Line